boxed/kodare.net/_drafts/draft_static_data definitions.markdown

 ## Violating 3.
 You must be able to add "rows" without pain.

-### Subrule I: If a row MUST have a value for a column, it MUST fail if you didn't supply one.
+### Subrule a: If a row MUST have a value for a column, it MUST fail if you didn't supply one.

 You shouldn't get "undefined" or "null" bombs all over your code when trying to update these definitions.
 Again: import/compile time is when it should fail.

-### Subrule II: If there's a reasonable default, you must be able to set that up and not have to supply the default at each row.
+### Subrule b: If there's a reasonable default, you must be able to set that up and not have to supply the default at each row.
 This is just DRY for the defaults.

 Defaults make it easier to define some piece of data that is only valid for one special case without making the rest of the code ugly.
 We should show what is special, not repeating what is the same so the special stuff is hidden in the noise.

-### Subrule III: Values must be able to be of any type.
+### Subrule c Values must be able to be of any type.

 Limiting the properties to certain types ahead of time and not being able to change it later inevitibly makes you angry when it turns out the limit was incorrect.
 Murphy will guarantee it was.

-### Subrule IV: Code that must handle all rows must adapt automatically when changing the "table", or fail in some way (preferably import/compile time).
+### Subrule d: Code that must handle all rows must adapt automatically when changing the "table", or fail in some way (preferably import/compile time).

 If you break this rule you will have runtime errors.